 Our school follows the National Curriculum and the White Rose Maths program from EYFS into Key Stage 1, and continues into Key Stage 2.
 Each year group has a programme of study that outlines how long each area should be taught for.

 Year 1 follow the National Curriculum and the White Rose Maths program.
-They use the EYFS format of teaching Maths until the Spring Term.
-This enables a smooth transition from EYFS into Year 1, and gradually moves from a Continuous Provision approach to a semi-formal, then more formal approach used by Year 2 and above by the end of the Spring Term.
+They use the EYFS format of teaching Maths until the e second half term of Autumn.
+This enables a smooth transition from EYFS into Year 1, and gradually moves from a Continuous Provision approach to a semi-formal, then more formal approach used by Year 2 and above by the Spring Term.

 At the end of each session teachers will put a smiley face on children’s work using the traffic light system, red – the child has not understood, amber – beginning to understand and green the child has understood.
 An I for independent or S for support is put on the child’s work with a relevant comment relating to the objective.
 Purple pen is also used to show corrections and progress as soon as the child has finished their work and verbal feedback given so it is immediate and relevant.